SquadcastHub/squadcasthub.github.io/pages/mydoc/create_and_manage_escalation_policies.md

 ![](images/Ack_reminder_alerts.png)
 {{site.data.alerts.end}}

-**(10)** You can also set a rule to re-trigger an incident if it not resolved untill a certain period of time.
+**(10)** You can also set a rule to re-trigger an incident if it not resolved until a certain period of time.

-When an incident comes in, whether it was acknowledged or not, if it not resolved untill a certain period of time, enabling this rule with a time will let the system decide if this incident needs to be re-triggered.
+When an incident comes in, whether it was acknowledged or not, if it not resolved until a certain period of time, enabling this rule with a time will let the system decide if this incident needs to be re-triggered.

 If the incident is re-triggered, it will be assigned to the latest escalation policy that it was assigned to previously.